Chart Color Schemes

 Windsor has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified two projects potentially impacting the area: Melonba Woolworths Neighbourhood Shopping Centre (scheduled for completion in 2023) and Newpark Estate (expected to finish by late 2024).
-Other notable projects include Pitt Town Bypass, slated for completion in mid-2025, and Multiple Residential Subdivisions Box Hill.
-The following details those most relevant:.
+AreaSearch has identified two projects expected to impact the region.
+Notable projects include Melonba Woolworths Neighbourhood Shopping Centre, Newpark Estate, Pitt Town Bypass, and Multiple Residential Subdivisions Box Hill.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.